“What I ordered vs. what I got”

 Benefits of Augmented Reality in eCommerce.

-AR provides information much more than a 2D picture would ever provide, bridging the gap between the physical store and the online store.
+AR provides much more information than a 2D picture, bridging the gap between physical and online stores.
 This information helps customers make better purchase decisions.

 When the fear of not getting what is ordered is eliminated, there will be an increase in the conversion rate.

-With AR, it is less likely that customers will receive a product and be disappointed.
+With AR, customers are less likely to receive a product and be disappointed.
 This will reduce the rate of return.

 Augmented reality is not a technology that is too technical to handle.
 Customers can enjoy AR with the simplest gadget.
-With over 810 million active mobile users, the use of AR can only progress.
+With over 810 million active mobile users, AR can only progress.

 Augmented reality has been around since 1968, it’s not going anywhere, and you don’t want to be left behind.
 Hop on board now.

 What’s more?
 It’s a win-win situation for both customers and sellers.
-Your customers get to enjoy a better shopping experience while you make more money.
+Your customers enjoy a better shopping experience while you make more money.

 Will augmented reality be the new reality of your eCommerce marketplace?